dmorl/MichiganHospitalData/README.md

 * Description: Data from the Statewide Available Bed Tracking for COVID-19 table, variable "Total Number of Hospital Beds" (see Note)
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "Total Beds" between 2020-04-02 through 2020-04-15 ("Total Bed Capicity" on 2020-04-05), "Total Number of Hospital Beds" on 2020-04-16 onward

 CriticalCare